How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Take off the shower drain cover whenever possible.
-Use a small brush or toothbrush to remove any hair or other debris from around the drain’s edges.
-Make sure you wear rubber gloves when you need to.
+Clean the shower drain whenever possible.
+Use a small brush or toothbrush to get rid of all hair and other particles from the edges of the drain.
+Make sure to wear rubber gloves when you need to.

 Step 3: Add Baking Soda as well as Vinegar

-You can pour one cup of baking powder down your drain, followed by one cup white vinegar.
-Then cover the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t go beyond control!
+Pour one cup of baking soda down the drain followed by one cup of white vinegar.
+Make sure to cover this drain immediately with a cloth or a towel to ensure that the reaction doesn’t explode into chaos!

 Step 4: Wait

-Wait for about 30 minutes while the mixture works its magic.
-There should be a sound of fizzing and bubbling.
-This means it’s working!
+Wait for about 30 minutes as the mix works its magic.
+There should be a sound of fizzing and bubbling, which means it’s working!

 Method 2: Wire Hanger

-Make a hook that is small at the end of the wire you just straightened out.
+Make a hook that is small at the top of the wire you just straightened.

 Step 3: Search for hair and Debris